 Our incredible faculty is excited and eager for the transition, and we embrace the many important tasks ahead.
 We are all extremely motivated when we envision our future: new courses of study, more cross-curricular learning opportunities, and a wider variety of assessment tools to measure results.
 A Teaching and Learning Committee comprised of administrators and teacher-leaders has been formed to lead the transition planning efforts, and important professional development opportunities have been identified.

-Please visit the additional pages in this section to read updates as they become available.
-As always, reach out to Principal James Spillman '95 with questions at firstname.lastname@example.org.
+As always, reach out to Principal James Spillman '95 with questions at email@example.com.